 It is also important to note that inhaled vapors, whether beneficial or harmful (such as those from household cleaners), enter the bloodstream through the alveoli in the lungs.
 These absorbed gases reach the brain in less than four seconds.

-Aromatherapists the world over eagerly look forward to the day when we can confidently specify the brain's likely reaction in scientific terms rather than the limited vocabulary now permitted by regulation.
+Aromatherapists and other wellness practitioners, the world over, eagerly look forward to the day when we can confidently specify the brain's likely reaction in scientific terms rather than the limited vocabulary now permitted by regulation.
 We are permitted to say "Lavendar is relaxing" or that "Frankincense is uplifting".
 But, are certainly NOT permitted to say that "Lavender enhances dopamine balance and receptor sensitivity".
 Even when citing a study which demonstrates the effect.